FyodorovAI/.github/profile/README.md

 Fyodorov and all of it's tools are ALPHA software!

 ## Trying out Fyodorov
-If you want to try out Fyodorov, the best way is to download and set up the command line tool.
+If you want to try out Fyodorov, the best way is to [download](https://github.com/FyodorovAI/fyodorov-cli/releases) and set up the command line tool.
 Directions for that can be found [here](./CLI.md)

+You can use the tool to sign up, create agents, and chat with them.

 ## Running it locally
 Directions on running Fyodorov locally are available [here](./LOCAL.md).